dnt0n/tp/docs/DeveloperGuide.md

 * **Data Volume** — The system must handle at least **1,000 active members** and **20,000 total payments** with no noticeable slowdown.
 * **Feature Scalability** — The architecture should support future extensions such as `export`, `import`, or `statistics` without affecting core logic.
 * **Storage Format** — The JSON-based storage can be evolved (e.g., adding new fields) while maintaining backward compatibility through the adapter pattern.
-* **Multi-entity Extension** — The system can be extended to support new entity types (e.g., CCA Events, Expenses) using the existing command framework.
+* **Multi-entity Extension** — The system can be extended to support new entity types (e.g., CCA Events) using the existing command framework.

 ---